What is COVID-19 (Coronavirus)?

-- Fever (37.5°C or higher) or history of fever (night sweats, chills)
+- fever (37.5°C or higher) or history of fever (night sweats, chills)

 Other reported symptoms of COVID-19 include headache, sore throat, fatigue, shortness of breath, runny nose,

 How can I help protect the residents and myself?

-- have not been vaccinated against influenza (after 1 May 2020), unless:
+- have not been vaccinated against influenza (after 1 May 2020) unless:

-- The vaccination is not available to the person, or
+- the vaccination is not available to the person, or

-- The person presents to the residential aged care facility a certificate in the approved form, issued by a medical practitioner, certifying that the person has a medical contraindication to the vaccination against influenza.
+- the person presents to the residential aged care facility a certificate in the approved form, issued by a medical practitioner, certifying that the person has a medical contraindication to the vaccination against influenza.
 See the approved

-The best way to protect yourself and to prevent infections spreading in the facility is to wash your hands or use alcohol-based hand gel frequently – before and after contact with residents, linen, or surfaces touched by others.
-When caring for residents with any flu-like symptoms (fever, cough, sore throat, shortness of breath or runny nose) wear gloves, a gown and a mask according to contact and droplet precautions
+The best way to protect yourself and to prevent infections spreading in the facility is to wear a surgical mask and wash your hands or use alcohol-based hand gel frequently – before and after contact with residents, linen, or surfaces touched by others.
+When caring for residents with any flu-like symptoms (fever, cough, sore throat, shortness of breath or runny nose) staff must wear gloves, a gown and a mask according to

-Who should get tested?
+Who should be tested?

 Any staff member who develops symptoms, even mild, must not attend work and seek immediate COVID testing and remain isolated until test results are known.